A

 • Good Documentation Practices (GDP)?

 Good Documentation Practices (GDP) are standardized guidelines and principles designed to ensure the consistent creation, management, and retention of documentation within manufacturing operations.
 GDP covers every phase of the documentation lifecycle, from initial drafting to archiving, ensuring that records are accurate, legible, and easily traceable.
 This controlled documentation system is essential in maintaining product quality, supporting regulatory compliance, and promoting operational efficiency.
 In highly regulated sectors such as pharmaceutical and medical device manufacturing, GDP is critical in upholding compliance with regulatory frameworks like FDA 21 CFR Part 11 and ISO 13485, where stringent documentation practices are mandatory.
-Purpose of Good Documentation Practices (GDP) The purpose of GDP is to ensure the integrity, accuracy, and reliability of all documentation involved in manufacturing.

 • Good Manufacturing Process